MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-onboard-provider.md

 To create a RequestBin connection, follow these steps.

 1. Select **New connection**.
-1. In the search box on the upper right corner, enter "requestbin".
+1. In the search box in the upper right corner, enter "requestbin".
 1. Select the plus symbol ("**+**") to create the connection.

 ## Add provider for order intake